aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

     In the event of a fault, the script will report the number of seconds it takes to reconnect to the intended endpoint and the writer role.

-You will need to open an additional command line session to your EC2-based workstation.
+You will need to open an additional command line session to your Session Manager workstation.
 You will execute commands in one, and see the results in the other session.
-[See the Connecting, Loading Data and Auto Scaling lab](/modules/connect/#1-connecting-to-your-workstation-ec2-instance), for steps how to create a Session Manager command line session.
+See [Connect to the Session Manager](/prereqs/connect/), for steps how to create a Session Manager command line session.
 It will also be more effective if the two browser windows are side by side.

 In one of the two command line sessions, start the monitoring script using the following command: